MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/5-summarize-free-space-by-computer.md

 - Total space used on each machine.
 - Percentage of space used on each machine.

-### Which log data and KQL operations can you use?
+## 2. Assess logs

+As we saw the previous exercise, the `Perf` table provides information about the performance of hardware components, operating systems, and applications.

-In the previous exercise, we saw that the `Perf` table's `ObjectName` column lists the names of all of the objects being monitored and the `CounterName` column holds the names of the various performance counters that Azure Monitor collects.
+We noted that the `Perf` table's `ObjectName` column lists the names of all of the objects being monitored and the `CounterName` column holds the names of the various performance counters that Azure Monitor collects.
 We also saw that both of these columns hold lots of values, many of which appear multiple times.

 Let's run a query on the `Perf` table to list distinct `ObjectName` values: